QuantEcon/python-lecture-sandpit.myst/lectures/laffer_adaptive.md

-We are now equipped  to compute  time series starting from different $p_0, \pi_{-1}^*$ settings, analogous to those in the this XXXX **money_inflation** lecture.
+We are now equipped  to compute  time series starting from different $p_{-1}, \pi_{-1}^*$ settings, analogous to those in the this XXXX **money_inflation** lecture.

 HUMPHREY -- PLEASE NOTE HOW I EDITED THE PREVIOUS SENTENCE TO RECOGNIZE THE NEW STATE VECTOR WE NOW HAVE.
-YOU'LL HAVE TO ADAPT THE CODE FOR COMPUTING EQUILIBRIA.

 ```{code-cell} ipython3
 :tags: [hide-cell]